jobe3774/raspend/raspend/README.md

 As mentioned above, the data acquisition side of your web service writes its data to a shared dictionary you provide it with.
 You can query this data by sending a HTTP GET request to **http://<your-raspberrypi's-ip:port>/data**.
 Your **RaspendHTTPServerThread** then sends the whole shared dictionary as a JSON string.

-Lets say you are measuring the temperatures of different rooms of your house's floors, then the shared dictionary could have the following structure:
+Let's say you are measuring the temperatures of different rooms of your house's floors, then the shared dictionary could have the following structure:

 ```
 {